Skip to content

 There are several types of toxic people, often difficult to spot at first glance.
 But if you pay attention to how they speak, act, and make you feel, it can be easier to identify them and protect yourself from their negative impact to preserve your mental health and well-being.

-THE MANIPULATOR
+THE MANIPULATORS

 Manipulator is a term used to describe someone who seeks to control and dominate others through deceptive tactics.